-Let’s face it – answering the same question over and over again is nothing exciting for your employees.
+Let’s face it – answering the same question over and over again is nothing exciting for your employees (that’s why you should always remember to measure the engagement of employees) .
 They won’t have to do it anymore if you apply chatbots to your business.
 Last but not least, chatbots gather data about customers’ patterns etc. so it’s easier to track them and analyse to evaluate performances.

 Nevertheless, chatbots need to be configured correctly, so that customers can communicate smoothly with them.
 Otherwise, they can cause frustration and e-commerce businesses can lose clients as a result.
 Some interlocutors are not even aware of the fact that they talk to robots, so they can be very irritated if a system won’t reply reasonably.

 Chatbots can not only be used for customer support, but also for many more applications.
 For example, people can use it to schedule a meeting with a representative of the company, order food, get notifications (i.e. about stock market trends), stay up-to-date by getting news relevant to them, or even find love (i.e. a chatbot version of Tinder).